Happy1HappyHappy/Recognition-using-Deep-Networks/README.md

 - `train_model.py`: Defines the CNN architecture (`MyNetwork`), downloads the MNIST dataset, and trains the model for 5 epochs.
 The trained model weights are saved to `./model/model.pth`.
 Also plots training and testing loss.
 - `test_model.py`: Loads the trained model and evaluates it on the MNIST test set.
 Prints network predictions and plots the first 9 test examples with predicted labels.
 It also tests the model on custom hand-drawn digit images ([0-9]), preprocessing them to match the MNIST style before evaluation.
 - `examine_network.py`: Examines the internal structure of the model, specifically analyzing and visualizing the weights of the first convolution layer (`conv1`).
 Applies these filters to a training example to visualize the filtering effect.
-- `greek_letters.py`: Implements transfer learning to classify Greek letters (alpha, beta, gamma) using the pre-trained MNIST CNN network.
+- `greek_letters.py`: Implements transfer learning to classify 6 Greek letters (alpha, beta, delta, epsilon, gamma, theta) using the pre-trained MNIST CNN network.
 Freezes early layer weights and swaps the final classification layer.
+Includes confusion matrix and t-SNE feature space visualization.
 - `transformer.py`: Re-implements the digit recognition network utilizing transformer layers in place of the convolutional layers.
 - `img_preprocessor.py`: Utilities for custom image preprocessing.
 - `owned_network.py`: Implements a simple CNN to classify the Fashion MNIST dataset, including functions to display samples and loss curves.